myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.0.md

 #### Tenant resolution

-From the HTTP Request we will need to be able to decide which tenant context to run the request under, this impacts things like which database to access, or what configuration to use.
+From the HTTP Request we will need to be able to decide which tenant context to run the request under.
+This impacts things like which database to access, or what configuration to use.

 #### Per-tenant app configuration